flutter/website/src/docs/development/tools/devtools/memory.md

 Every snapshot, manual or automatic, generates an analysis of the snapshot; for example, a group image problems might have occurred.
-In the future, other common Flutter coding issues, such as Fonts, Files, JSON, that could cause memory problems will be flagged.
+In the future, other common Flutter coding issues—such as with fonts, files, or JSON— that could cause memory problems will be flagged.

 Snapshots have major tree nodes: